Outdated or Unsupported Browser Detected

 A telephone hearing is one in which one or more parties appear by telephone.

-If the hearing office grants a telephone hearing, the appeal tribunal will call the telephone participants at the scheduled time.
-Telephone participants must provide a correct phone number in advance.
-The appeal tribunal may conduct the hearing without a party or dismiss an appeal by a party who fails to provide a number or is unavailable when called.
+For telephone hearings, the appeal tribunal will call the participants at the scheduled time.
+Telephone participants must provide a correct phone number in advance of the scheduled hearing.
+The appeal tribunal may conduct the hearing without a party or dismiss an appeal by a party who fails to provide a phone number or is unavailable when called.

 Other considerations: